nodejs/admin/us-export-control.md

 The United States imposes some controls over the export of cryptography.
 These controls include special allowances for open source software like Node.js.

-Best practice based as advised by the Node.js foundation is to follow the "Technology and Software-Unrestricted" (TSU) licensing exception procedures.
+Best practice based as advice from the Node.js Foundation is to follow the "Technology and Software-Unrestricted" (TSU) licensing exception procedures.
 These procedures require the following: